Inauguration of the Commonwealth

-Inauguration of the Commonwealth (also titled Inauguration of the Australian Commonwealth) was a 1901 Australian documentary film commissioned by the Governments of New South Wales and Victoria to record the inaugural day of the Federation of Australia.
+Inauguration of the Commonwealth (also titled Inauguration of the Australian Commonwealth) is a 1901 Australian documentary film commissioned by the Governments of New South Wales and Victoria to record the inaugural day of the Federation of Australia.

-Directed by cinematographer Joseph Perry, the film was the first to use simultaneous multiple camera coverage and to run for 35 minutes.
+Directed by cinematographer Joseph Perry, the film was the first to use simultaneous multiple camera coverage and to run for over 30 minutes.

 The film was produced by the Limelight Department of the Salvation Army in Australia.
 It was the first feature-length documentary film to be produced in Australia.

 Although the film quality has degraded over time, much of the footage still survives today.

 It is currently being held at the National Film and Sound Archive.

 Synopsis

 The film begins by following a procession through the streets of Sydney, marking the federation of Australia on 1 January 1901.
 This procession is seen to be led by 200 mounted police, followed by railway bandsmen, shearers and bush workers, decorated floats, large numbers of Australian and Imperial troops, as well as carriages carrying the first Governor-General John Hope, first Prime Minister Edmund Barton, state premiers and other dignitaries.
 An estimated 10,000 people participated in this procession.